octoco-ltd/ble-react-native/README.md

 ### Step 1: Hardware Setup
 For a detailed guide on setting up the load cells, please refer to the [Load Cell Amplifier HX711 Breakout Hookup Guide](https://learn.sparkfun.com/tutorials/load-cell-amplifier-hx711-breakout-hookup-guide) provided by SparkFun.
-The only thing to note for this guide is that the sensor 'CLK' and 'DAT' pins will be connected to GPIO pins 4 and 5 respectively.
+The only particular thing to note for this guide is that the HX711 'CLK' and 'DAT' pins will be connected to GPIO pins 4 and 5 respectively.
 Feel free to use any other suitable pin and change the pin numbers in the upcoming code accordingly.

 ### Step 2: IDE Setup and Libraries
-For simplicity the firmware is implemented in the Arduino IDE, however you may use any IDE of your choice.
+For simplicity, the firmware is implemented in the Arduino IDE.
+However, you may use any IDE of your choice.
 The firmware has also been successfully implemented in PlatformIO.
-The external libraries required for this project, other than the HX711 library used in the load cell guide linked earlier, is the [ESP 32 Arduino](https://github.com/nkolban/ESP32_BLE_Arduino) by Neil Kolban.
+The external libraries required for this project, other than the HX711 library used in the load cell guide linked earlier, is the [ESP32 BLE Arduino](https://github.com/nkolban/ESP32_BLE_Arduino) library by Neil Kolban.
 To use this library, in the Arduino IDE, select *Tools -> Manage Libraries...* and search for *bledevice*.
 Then install the library by Neil Kolban:
 ![img.png](guide/assets/arduino_ide_ble.png)